TimelordUK/node-sqlserver-v8/README.md

 1. bulk table operations insert, delete, update
 1. prepared statements
 1. table value parameters
-1. use with sequelize
+1. native sequelize support

-## Node JS support for SQL server
+## Node JS support for SQL server (and other databases with ODBC compliant driver)

+This library has full compatibility with MS SQL Server using an MS ODBC driver.
+Many functions e.g. open, query, connection pool, prepare, transactions, close will work with any ODBC compatible driver with its repsective database.

 Based on node-sqlserver, this version will compile in Visual Studio 2017/2019 and is built against the v8 node module API using the NAN abstraction.
 Releases include pre-compiled binaries for both x64 and x86 targets for Node and Electron.